KEEP KRATOM LEGAL!

 Mood: 7.5 – 10 / 10

-As a whole, sedating strains are lacking in the more stimulating alkaloids, primarily mitragynine, contained in the Thai/Maeng Da strains of kratom; however, they pack a very large punch as far as pain relief is concerned due to their large concentrations of 7-hydroxymitragynine.
+As a whole, sedating strains are lacking in the more stimulating alkaloids contained in the Thai/Maeng Da strains of kratom; however, they pack a very large punch as far as pain relief is concerned due to their large concentrations of 7-hydroxymitragynine.
 These strains have been traditionally used for chronic pain, opiate withdrawal relief and mood-lifting.

-A true borneo strain, especially a red vein borneo, is one of the most unique and strongest strains of kratom you will find in nature; they are highly sedating, great for pain relief, and unparalleled for anxiety/stress relief.
+A high-quality borneo strain, especially a red vein borneo, is one of the most unique and you will find in nature; they are highly sedating, great for pain relief, and unparalleled for anxiety/stress relief.

-Borneo strains also have a extremely low side-effect factor in comparison to other strains of its type.
-Once experienced, you can quickly distinguish a true borneo by its muscle relaxing qualities, although a few varieties of Indo have been known to have this quality as well.
+Borneo strains also tend to have a low side-effect factor in comparison to other strains with similar characteristics.
+You can often distinguish a borneo by its muscle relaxing qualities, although a few varieties of Indo have been known to have this quality as well.